Hirak (Algeria): October 2020

 On 5 October, Algerian protesters marked the 32nd anniversary of a pro-democracy movement, with hundreds of protesters gathering in the streets of the capital, Algiers.

 On 9 October, following the rape and killing of a teenage girl, protests erupted in several cities across Algeria, decrying gender-based violence.
 The body of Chaïma, 19, was said to have been discovered in an abandoned petrol station in Thenia, 50 miles east of Algiers, earlier in the month.
 Chaïma's family revealed that she went missing after going out for a walk to pay her phone bill, and was subsequently stabbed, raped and allegedly burnt alive.

 A constitutional referendum had previously been announced in July that was to be held in November as a result of the protests earlier in the year, but critics said it fails to address popular concerns of overreach by the government.

 2021

-5,000 people gathered in the town of Kherrata on 16 February to mark the two year anniversary of the Hirak protest movement.
+5,000 people gathered in the town of Kherrata on 16 February to mark the second anniversary of the Hirak protest movement.
 Demonstrations had been suspended because of the COVID-19 pandemic in Algeria.

 On 18 February, President Abdelmadjid Tebboune released 70 people who had been imprisoned for their participation in demonstrations, but that did not stop thousands from demonstrating on 22 February.